tatsuyakari1203/markdown-editor/README.md

 ## 📖 Introduction

-KMDE (KariS Markdown Editor) is a modern Markdown editor built with React and TypeScript.
-The application provides a smooth editing experience with real-time preview, Google Docs conversion support, and many other advanced features.
+KMDE (KariS Markdown Editor) is a modern, professional Markdown editor built with React and TypeScript.
+The application provides a smooth editing experience with real-time preview, AI-powered editing tools, Google Docs conversion support, and many other advanced features for content creators and developers.

 ![KMDE Preview](preview.png)
 *Modern interface with dark/light theme support and AI-powered editing tools*